In This Article

 - Anastasia Stylianou is an internationally acclaimed hairstylist and creative and artistic director of Umberto Giannini.
 She is the founder of Rehab Styling and is a specialist in curly hair.

 Heidi Klum's gorgeous mane is bouncy and full of texture, thanks to subtle, strategic layers, says Francis.
 "This cut is great for fine hair that is also dense, as well as thicker hair."
-Try styling with a cocktail of R+Co Rockaway Salt Spray ($26) and shine glaze to "allow for the tousled look to also feel polished with an effortless memory to its texture," he says.
+Try styling with a cocktail of R+Co Rockaway Salt Spray ($26) and shine glaze to allow for the tousled look to also feel polished, he adds.

 If you've got curly hair, let Belgian model Rose Bertram be your muse.
 Her long, loose coils are everything that curls strive to be: bouncy, moisturized, and well-defined.
 Just know that it comes with a regimented hair maintenance routine, especially if you're coloring your hair.

-Chrissy Teigen's smooth hair is cut into barely-there layers that give the ends a nice waterfall effect.
+Chrissy Teigen's super-sleek waves are cut into barely-there layers that give the ends a nice waterfall effect.
 We love the center part and rich caramel highlights blended throughout, adding dimension and shine.
-To replicate Teigen's lustrous locks, apply Sachajuan Shine Serum, $35) when finish you styling.
+To replicate Teigen's lustrous locks, apply Sachajuan Shine Serum, $36) when you finish styling.

-Sandra Bullock's hair might not be considered "long" by textbook definition, but Francis points out, "layers are sliced on the longer side of the cut giving movement and texture to the hair."
+Sandra Bullock's hair might not be considered "long" by textbook definition, but as Francis points out: "Layers are sliced on the longer side of the cut giving movement and texture to the hair."
+This works to add a boost of volume to thinner tresses.

-With this cut, there's flexibility when it comes to styling, but Francis suggests prepping hair with a heat styling lotion—we like Drybar Hot Toddy Heat Protectant Lotion ($30) which also offers protection against harmful UV rays—and then wrapping sections with a medium-size curling iron at mid-length to create “bends” for an undone finish.
+With this cut, there's flexibility when it comes to styling, but Francis suggests prepping hair with a heat styling lotion—we like Oribe Balm D'Or Heat Styling Shield ($45) which also offers protection against harmful UV rays—and then wrapping sections with a medium-size curling iron at mid-length to create “bends” for an undone finish.

 Sarah Jessica Parker